 The count may occur at a separate location from the voting place, if necessary for security.
 If this happens you or your candidate will be told.
-You will be permitted to accompany ballot boxes to the counting place, with the electoral officials.
+Voting place scrutineers will be permitted to accompany ballot boxes to the area designated for the count, with the electoral officials.
+If there are more scrutineers that wish to accompany the ballot papers than can fit in the vehicle, then the scrutineers will need to determine who will accompany the ballot papers.